deciduously/hunt-the-wumpus/post.md

 yew = { git = "https://github.com/DenisKolodin/yew" }
 ```

-MNost of our code is going to live in a libarary, and the binary is just going to mount the app to the page.
+Most of our code is going to live in a library and the binary is just going to mount the app to the page.

 Next replace your `main.rs` with the following: